Lee P. Brown: Background and education

 His parents, Andrew and Zelma Brown were sharecroppers in Oklahoma, and Lee Brown was born in Wewoka.
 His family, including five brothers and one sister, moved to California in the second wave of the Great Migration and his parents continued as farmers.
 A high school athlete, Brown earned a football scholarship to Fresno State University, where he earned a B.S. in criminology in 1960.
 That year he started as a police officer in San Jose, California, where he served for eight years.
-Brown was elected as the president of the San Jose Police Officers' Association (union) and served from 1965–1966.
+Brown was elected as the president of the San Jose Police Officers' Association (union) and served from 1965 to 1966.

 Brown went on to earn a master's degree in sociology from San José State University in 1964, and became an assistant professor there in 1968.
 He also earned a second master's degree in criminology from University of California, Berkeley in 1968.
 In the same year, he moved to Portland, Oregon, where he established and served as chairman of the Department of Administration of Justice at Portland State University.